 Splitting Metadata from Partitions¶

-This only applies to Cyrus IMAP version 2.4 and 2.5
+This only applies to Cyrus IMAP version 2.3 and later

 The traditional layout for a Cyrus IMAP mailbox spool directory is to include the mailbox message data and mailbox metadata in the same directory tree.
 The mailbox message data and mailbox metadata differ in size and frequency of updating, which in larger deployments may justify using different storage layers for each.